x-projekt/dual-raspi-stereo-vision/README.md

 # Daul Rasberry Pi Stereo Vision
-See <a href="https://x-projekt.github.io/projects/dual-raspi-stereo-vision.html" target="_blank">this</a> page for more information.
+Visit <a href="https://x-projekt.github.io/projects/dual-raspi-stereo-vision.html" target="_blank">this</a> page for more information.